Adding to the Bible

 Gary Amirault

-There are many Bible teachers who much to do about the verse in the book of Revelation that warns about plagues coming upon anyone’s head who adds or takes away from the book.
-Many Bible teachers, theologians, church leaders, Biblical scholars have used this verse in such a manner as if John was referring to the entire Bible.
+There are many Bible teachers who make much to do about the verse in the book of Revelation that warns about plagues coming upon anyone’s head who adds or takes away from the book.
+Many Bible teachers, theologians, church leaders and Biblical scholars have used this verse as if John was referring to the entire Bible.
 However, he specifically mentions “this book,” one book, singular.
-At the time of his writings the writings which would commonly but falsely come under the heading of the New Testament were not yet canonized.
-The warning referred to the book of Revelation, not the entire Bible.
+At the time of John’s writings, the writings which would commonly, but falsely, come under the heading of “the New Testament” were not yet canonized.
+The warning found in Revelation 21:8-19 referred specifically to the book of Revelation, not the entire Bible.
+This type of warning was common among writings of this nature during that time period.
+All writings of that time were hand written.
+Those who copied someone else's work to pass on to future generations often took great liberties with the text sometimes adding or removing text.
+Therefore the writers of the original often put curse like the one in Revelation at the beginning or end of their work..

 It is quite ironic that the very verse which warns about tampering with the Bible or parts thereof is a verse that has been, in fact, tampered with, and quite significantly.
 As we can see below, the King James Version of the Bible states that God will take away one’s part out of the “book of life” while the New International Version takes away one’s share in the “tree of life.”